 The federal Fair Debt Collection Practices Act (FDCPA), enacted in 1977, prohibits debt collectors from engaging in harassing, abusive, and unfair debt collection practices.
 But because Congress passed the law decades ago, the law didn’t initially address modern communication methods like text messages, emails, voicemails, and social media.
 On October 30, 2020, the Consumer Financial Protection Bureau issued a final rule amending Regulation F, which implements the FDCPA, to clarify how debt collectors can use these digital communications.

 The rule explains how the FDCPA’s protections apply to digital communications and gives consumers the ability to unsubscribe from debt collectors’ electronic messages.
 It also describes how collectors may use voicemails and limits how often debt collectors can call you.
-The final rule becomes effective one year after publication in the Federal Register, likely in November 2021.
+The final rule becomes effective on November 30, 2021, one year after publication in the Federal Register.